Lee Hyeon-seo: Family escape

-Lee received word that North Korean police had intercepted money she had sent to her family through a broker and that her mother and brother were "going to be forcibly removed to a desolate location in the countryside."
+Lee received word that North Korean police had intercepted money she had sent to her family through a broker and that her mother and brother were going to be forcibly removed to a desolate location in the countryside.
 Lee agonized for a while and decided to go back for them, knowing that neither could speak or understand Chinese.
-She returned to China, met her family in Changbai, as her brother helped her mother over the border into China.
+She returned to China and met her family in Changbai as her brother helped her mother over the border into China.

-She then guided them on a 2000-mile trip through China, during which they "were almost caught several times."
+She then guided them on a 2000-mile trip through China, during which they were almost caught several times.
 At one point, when they were stopped and interrogated by a police officer, Lee told him that her family, who could not understand Chinese, were deaf and mute people that she was chaperoning.
-He accepted the story and let them pass.
+The police officer accepted the story and let them pass.
 At the Lao border, Lee met a broker and paid him to take her mother and brother across and to the South Korean Embassy in Vientiane.
-On her way to an airport in China to fly back to South Korea, however, she was informed that her mother and brother "had been caught as they crossed the border."
+On her way to an airport in China to fly back to South Korea, however, she was informed that her mother and brother had been caught as they crossed the border.

 She then traveled to Luang Namtha, Laos, where she paid a bribe and fine.
-After a month of ordeals her family members were released.
-She traveled with them to Vientiane, where her family members were arrested and jailed again, "just a short distance from the South Korean embassy."
-Lee went back and forth between the immigration office and the National Police Agency for almost 50 days, "desperately trying to get my family out … but I didn't have enough money to pay the bribes.
+After a month of ordeals, her family members were released.
+She traveled with them to Vientiane, where her family members were arrested and jailed again, a short distance from the South Korean embassy.
+Lee went back and forth between the immigration office and the National Police Agency for almost 50 days, "desperately trying to get my family out ... but I didn't have enough money to pay the bribes.
 I lost all hope."

-To her luck, an English-speaking stranger — identified in her autobiography as an affable Australian named Dick Stolp — asked her: "What's wrong?"
-She explained, in her broken English, with the use of a dictionary, and "the man went to the ATM and paid the rest of the money for my family and two other North Koreans to get out of jail."
-When she asked, "Why are you helping me?" he replied, "I'm not helping you… I'm helping the North Korean people."
-Lee described this as "a symbolic moment in my life," with the man serving as a symbol of "new hope for me and other North Koreans… He showed me that the kindness of strangers and the support of the international community are truly the rays of hope that the North Korean people need."
+To her luck, an English-speaking stranger – who was identified in her autobiography as an affable Australian named Dick Stolp – asked her "What's wrong?"
+She explained with the use of a dictionary that the man went to the ATM and paid the rest of the money for her family and two other North Koreans to get out of jail.
+When she asked, "Why are you helping me?" he replied, "I'm not helping you ...
+I'm helping the North Korean people."
+Lee described this as a symbolic moment in her life, with the man serving as a symbol of "new hope for me and other North Koreans ...
+He showed me that the kindness of strangers and the support of the international community are truly the rays of hope that the North Korean people need."

 She later said that this encounter marked the moment "when my view of the world changed and I realized there were many good people on this planet.
 I also realized how precious life is."
 Soon she and her family were living in South Korea.